 You will need to provide original documents as evidence of the following:

-- DBS clearance (if applicable to the post);
+- Disclosure and Barring Service (DBS) clearance (if applicable to the post)

 You will be verbally offered the job on a conditional basis by the hiring manager responsible for the interview process.